 The subject site is zoned Residential R40 which is the same for the adjoining properties to the north and south.
-The adjacent property to the rear (west) is a Public School and opposite the subject site (east) there is an existing residential aged care development.
-No commercial developments front Woodville Street, with all development fronting Woodville Street being residential in nature.
-The zoning of the site as well as the adjoining residential properties is contemplated to remain residential under the draft LPS 2, albeit with an increase in density from R40 to R60.
+The adjoining property to the west is a Public School and to the east there is an existing residential aged care development.
+Commercial uses are located fronting Angove street, with development fronting Woodville Street being residential.
+The zoning of the site as well as the adjoining residential properties is contemplated to remain residential, albeit with an increase in density from R40 to R60, should the Draft LPS 2 be finalised.

 The use cannot reasonably be determined as falling within the definition of 'Consulting Rooms' in TPS 1 and is therefore considered an 'Unlisted Use'.
-Whilst the use meets the requirements of the City's Policy No. 7.5.22 - Consulting Rooms with respect to hours of operation and accredited qualification of employees, the use does not meet the requirements relating to car parking, which is discussed in detail in the Parking section below.
+Whilst the use meets the requirements of the City's Policy No. 7.5.22 - Consulting Rooms with respect to hours of operation and accredited qualification of employees, the use does not meet the requirements relating to car parking, which is discussed in detail below.

 The reuse of an existing house ensures that the character of the site remains compatible with the adjacent residential development.
-However, the proposed use together with the existing home occupation (Hairdresser) will increase the scale and intensity of non-residential uses in the residential zone and Woodville Street.
+The proposed use together with the existing home occupation will increase the scale and intensity of non-residential uses in a residential zone.
 It is considered that the proposed use is beyond what would normally be expected within a residential area.
 The proposed use could be regarded as a specialised activity (Massage/Reflexology) which could have the potential to service a broader region rather than a local catchment area.
-In this instance, it is considered that the proposed use is incompatible with the residential nature and character of the area and is also inconsistent with to the objectives of TPS 1 and the objectives of the Residential zone under draft LPS 2.
+In this instance, it is considered that the proposed use is incompatible with the residential nature and character of the locality and is also inconsistent with to the objectives of the Residential zone under Draft LPS 2.

-Given the above, it is considered that the scale and intensity of the proposed use will have an adverse impact on the amenity of the residential area as it is incompatible with the residential nature and character of the area.
+Given the above, it is considered that the scale and intensity of the proposed use will have an adverse impact on the amenity of the residential locality as it is incompatible with the residential nature and character of the locality.
 In addition it is not in keeping with the orderly and proper planning of the area as it introduces non-residential uses into the residential locality.